Binozo/GoTuya/README.md

 An Go Api to control your Tuya devices through your Local Network (LAN)

 Features:
-- 🌧🙅‍♂️ Works completely offline without any connection to the shitty and unsecure chinese clouds
+- 🌧🙅‍♂️ Works completely offline without any connection to the 💩 and unsecure chinese clouds
 - 🔌 Easily extendable: Control any Tuya device with ease
 - 🔬 Battle tested with a Tuya TCL A/C